5/12/2025

 Conference Operator

 Ladies and gentlemen, thank you for standing by.
-My name is Desiree, and I will be your conference operator today.
-At this time, I would like to welcome everyone to the Quantarix Corporation first quarter 2025 earnings call.
+My name is Desiree and I will be your conference operator today.
+At this time, I would like to welcome everyone to the Quantirix Corporation first quarter 2025 earnings call.
 All lines have been placed on mute to prevent any background noise.
 After the speaker's remarks, there will be a question and answer session.
 If you would like to ask a question during this time, simply press star followed by the number one on your telephone keypad.
 If you would like to withdraw your question again, press the star one.
-I would now like to turn the conference over to Joshua Young, head of investor relation.
+I would now like to turn the conference over to Joshua Young, Head of Investor Relations.
 You may begin.

 speaker